Skip to content

 1. Code review / explanation: read a repo, summarize what each file does.

-2. Bug fix loop: find the failing test, read the relevant module, patch it, re-run the test, iterate.
+2. Bug fix loop: find the failing code, read the relevant module, patch it, iterate.

-4. Data wrangling: search a directory of CSVs / logs, extract what's relevant, write a report.
+4. Data wrangling: search a directory of CSVs / logs, extract what's relevant, write a report into the overlay.

 Tool Purpose

-search_files Glob for files and/or grep their contents (regex).
+search_files Glob for files and grep their contents (regex).

-write_file Create or overwrite a file.
-Gated by allow_write.
+write_file Create or overwrite a file (in the overlay).

-edit_file Exact-string replacement; rejects 0 or 2+ occurrences.
-Gated by allow_write.
+edit_file Exact-string replacement; rejects 0 or 2+ occurrences (pass replace_all=True to override).

 Building the Agent

 DeepAgent mirrors FunctionCallingAgent — every parameter on that class is accepted with identical semantics.
-The only additions are workdir (required), the per-tool gates (allow_write, allow_bash), and a few output-shaping knobs (timeout, max_output_chars, max_search_results).
+The only additions are workdir (required) and the sandbox timeout (the per-snippet budget for run_python_code / run_python_file).

 import synalinks